opatiny/octanis-internship-workbook/docs/dailyReports.md

 - continued working on electronics: reverse engineering wheels
 - wheel teardown and basic soldering (cables to analyse encoder signal)
 - getting started with multimeter, oscilloscope, power supply

+### 2019.06.19

+What next?
+- repair 3D printer
+- finish both pcbs (motor board and distance sensing board) and send for production
+- verify that we have all the components necessary to solder these boards, if not, order them
+- get lidar, screen and camera

+- meeting with insurance people
+- continued getting information about motors implied in the project